 (b) The clerk of the court in which a licensee of one of the boards is convicted of a crime shall, within 48 hours after the conviction, transmit a certified copy of the record of conviction to the applicable board.

 An inexperienced criminal attorney can irreparably damage your opportunity to preserve and defend your medical or healthcare license against suspension or revocation by inadvertently disclosing to the court that you are a licensed professional.
-This would be, in fact, considered malpractice by the criminal attorney as this immediately puts your professional license in jeopardy.
+This would be, in fact, considered malpractice by the criminal attorney as this immediately puts your professional license in jeopardy and haunt you for the rest of your career.

 If you are a California medical practitioner charged with a felony, you need the help of an experienced attorney who can defend you in both criminal court and who also can defend your professional license.
 Hiring an attorney expert in criminal law can detrimental to your license defense and visa-versa.